Negotiations break down at Virginia Redistricting Commission

 Negotiations broke down Friday between members of Virginia's bipartisan redistricting commission after Democrats and Republicans failed to agree on which proposed maps they should use as a starting point.

-The meeting ended after Democratic citizen co-chair Greta Harris said she was removing herself from the commission and left.
+The meeting ended after Democratic citizen co-chair Greta Harris left.
 The impasse comes just two days before the commission is supposed to turn in maps for Virginia's state House and Senate districts.

 “At this point, I don’t feel as though all members on the commission are sincere in their willingness to compromise and create fair maps for the Commonwealth of Virginia,” Harris said before leaving.

-A number of other members followed Harris out of the room, effectively ending the meeting because it lacked a quorum.
+A number of other members also left, effectively ending the meeting because it lacked a quorum.
 Others wanted to push on.

-The 16-member commission is evenly split between Democratic and Republican appointees.
-And it was already struggling to break a partisan divide.
+Harris told The Associated Press in an email that she did not resign from the commission, and that she had only left the meeting.

 People are also reading…

+“If they don’t meet the deadline, they have failed Virginia," Farnsworth said.
+“But the deadline hasn’t come yet."
-On Friday morning, the commission was still working off two sets of maps: one drawn by a Republican map drawer and one drawn by Democrats.
-Commission members eventually took two votes on which map or maps to use as a starting point.
-The hope was that they would then begin to hash out their differences over a handle of districts.

-But each proposal, one made by a Republican and another by a Democrat, failed 8 to 8 along party lines.
+Virginia's commission members have found zero bipartisan consensus after scrutinizing scores of squiggles on multitudes of maps.
+And on Friday morning, they were still working off two sets of maps: one drawn by a Republican map drawer and one drawn by Democrats.

+They eventually took two votes on which map or maps to use as a starting point, with the hope of then settling differences over a handful of districts.
+But each proposal failed along party lines.

-At that point, Harris, the Democratic co-chair, said she didn't see a need for the members to continue.
+At that point, Harris, the Democratic co-chair, said she didn't see a need to continue.

 State Sen. Bill Stanley, a Republican, disagreed.
 He said the commission was obligated to find a way forward instead of “throwing in the towel.”